 Let’s think about this.
-Sometimes in school exams, the teacher gives multiple questions (for example 20) but then requires students to only answer some of the questions.
-Students then can, for example, choose any 15 questions out of the 20 to answer.
+Sometimes in school exams, teachers gives multiple questions (for example 20).
+But then they requires students to only answer some of the questions.
+For example, students can choose any 15 questions out of the 20 to answer.
 Each student would pick the 15 easiest questions for him/her to answer.
 In this way the teacher makes the exam easier.

 Many people treat the Ten Commandments in the same way.
 They think that God, after giving the Ten Commandments, meant, “Attempt any six of your choice from these Ten”.
 We think this way because we instinctively imagine God balancing our ‘good deeds’ against our ‘bad deeds’.
-If our Good merits outweigh or cancel our Bad imperfections then we hope that this is sufficient to earn God’s favor or get a pass to heaven.
-For this same reason many of us try to earn religious merit by religious activities like going to church, mosque or temple, praying, fasting and giving money to the poor.
+If our Good merits outweigh or cancel our Bad imperfections then we hope this suffices to earn God’s favor.
+Or at least maybe get a pass to heaven.
+For this same reason, many of us try to earn religious merit through religious activities.
+These often include; going to church, mosque, or temple, praying, fasting, and giving money to the poor.
 These acts hopefully balance out the times we disobey one of the Ten Commandments.

-However, an honest reading of the Ten Commandments shows that this was not how it was given.
+However, an honest reading of the Ten Commandments shows that this was not how God gave it.
 People are to obey and keep ALL the commands – all the time.
-The sheer difficulty of accomplishing this has made many rebel against the Ten Commandments.
+The sheer difficulty of accomplishing this has made many rebels against the Ten Commandments.
 The well-known atheist Christopher Hitchens attacked the Ten Commandments for this reason:

 Why did God give the Ten Commandments?

-But to think either that God can accommodate a 50%+ effort, or that God made a mistake in demanding the impossible is to misunderstand the purpose of the Ten Commandments.
-God gave the Ten Commandments to help us identify our problem.
+But to think either that God can accept a 50%+ effort, or that God made a mistake in demanding the impossible, is to misunderstand the purpose of the Ten Commandments.
+God gave us the Ten Commandments to help us identify our problems.

-Let’s illustrate with an example.
-Suppose you had a hard fall onto the ground and your arm hurts badly – but you are unsure of the internal damage.
+Let’s illustrate this with an example.
+Suppose you had a hard fall onto the ground and, hurt your arm badly.
+However, you are unsure of the internal damage.
 Is the bone in your arm broken or not?
-You are unsure if it will just get better, or if you need a cast on your arm.
-So you take an X-ray of your arm and the X-ray picture reveals that, yes indeed, the bone in your arm is broken.
+You are unaware if it will get better, or if you need a cast on your arm.
+So you take an X-ray of your arm, and the X-ray reveals the true situation.
+Yes indeed, you broke the bone in your arm.
 Does the X-ray heal your arm?
 Is your arm better because of the X-ray?
-No, your arm is still broken, but now you know that it is indeed broken, and that you need to put a cast on it to heal.
-The X-ray did not solve the problem, but rather it exposed the problem so that you would get proper treatment.
+No, your arm is still broken.
+But now you know that it is indeed broken, and you need to put a cast on it to heal.
+The X-ray did not solve the problem, rather it exposed the problem so now you can treat it properly.

 The Commands reveal Sin

-In the same way God gave the Ten Commandments so that we could see a problem deep within us – our sin.
-Sin literally means ‘missing’ the target of what God expects from us in how we treat others, ourselves and God.
+Likewise, God gave us the Ten Commandments so that we could see a problem deep within us, our sin.
+Sin means ‘missing’ the target of what God expects from us in how we treat others, ourselves, and God.
 The Bible says that